run-ai/docs/docs/admin/admin-ui-setup/project-setup.md

 To assign *Access rules* to the project:

 1. Select a project from the list, then press *Access rules*, then press then press *+Access rule*.
-2. From the *Subject type* dropdown choose *User* or *Application*, then enter the user name or the application name.
+2. From the *Subject* dropdown choose *User* or *Application*, then enter the user name or the application name.
 3. From the *Role* dropdown, select the desired role, then press *Save rule*.
 4. If you want to add another rule, use the *+Access rule*.
 5. When all the rules are configured, press *Close*.

 If you are using Single-sign-on, you can also assign Groups.

+## Viewing Project Policies

+Run:ai now provides the ability to view how policies effect your *Project*.

+To view a project policy:

+1. In the left menu, press *Projects*, then select a project from the list.
+2. Press *View Policy*, and select a policy type.
+The *Policy Viewer* opens.

+    !!!
+Note
+        Policy types are greyed out if there are no policies applied in the platform.

+3. To view the a policy restriction, expand a section of the policy.
+The following categories are available:

+    * Pararmeter
+    * Rule
+    * Default
+    * Source

 ## Other Project Properties